ron2015schmitt/Mathematiques/doc/about/README.md

-# 1. About
+# 2. About

 ## Goal - Phase 1

 The goal of the Mathématiques project is to provide a _library_ for
-* numerical computation
+* numerical/scientific computation
 * computational sciences
 * machine learning / AI
 * big data